lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 ![Figure 13.5.
 Bayesian BiSSe analysis of self-incompatibility.
 Posterior distributions for character-dependent speciation ($\lambda_0$ and $\lambda_1$) and extinction ($\mu_0$ and $\mu_1$).]({{ site.baseurl }}/images/figure13-5.png)

-## Section 13.5:Potential Pitfalls and How to Avoid Them
+## Section 13.5: Potential Pitfalls and How to Avoid Them

 Recently, a few papers have been published that are critical of state-dependent diversification models [@Rabosky2015-ao, @Maddison2015-wy].
 These papers raise substantive critiques that are important to address when applying the methods described in this chapter to empirical data.
 In this section I will attempt to describe the critiques and their potential remedies.